-As an additional security feature for very security critical applications, the option bits TRNS_AUT and INQ_AUT in the Options Register allow to link the Account Processing to the Mutual Authentication.
+As an additional feature for very security critical applications, the option bits TRNS_AUT and INQ_AUT in the Option Register will enforce Mutual Authentication to be carried out prior to Account Processing.

-If the option bit TRNS_AUT is set, the CREDIT, DEBIT and REVOKE DEBIT commands are executed by the card only after a successful completion of the Mutual Authentication.
-Furthermore, the MAC cryptographic checksum used to prove the authenticity and integrity of the respective command is encrypted with the current Session Key before it is transmitted to the card.
+If the option bit TRNS_AUT is set, the CREDIT, DEBIT and REVOKE DEBIT commands can only be executed by the card after a successful completion of Mutual Authentication.
+The MAC cryptographic checksum is encrypted with the current Session Key before it is transmitted to the card.

-If the option bit INQ_AUT is set, the INQUIRE ACCOUNT command can be executed only after a successful completion of the Mutual Authentication and the MAC cryptographic checksum returned by the card to prove the integrity and authenticity of the account data is encrypted with the current Session Key.
+If the option bit INQ_AUT is set, the INQUIRE ACCOUNT command can be executed only after a successful completion of the Mutual Authentication.
+The MAC cryptographic checksum returned by the card is encrypted with the current Session Key.

-4.4.1 INQUIRE ACCOUNT
+4.5.1.
+INQUIRE ACCOUNT